 Never make fun of students for the mistakes they make.
 This is obvious of course!
 Another factor is to make sure students don’t do this either.

 You can’t learn a language without making plenty of mistakes.
-Encourage your students to take risks because it’s the only way that you can become fluent in a language.
+Encourage your students to take risks because it’s the only way that they can become fluent in a language.

 All kinds of ideas for your ESL speaking class here.
 It’s updated every couple of days with a new idea.

-Using a song in your ESL speaking class make a really fun lesson!
-One of my favorites is “If I Had a Million Dollars.”
+Using a song in your ESL speaking class makes a really fun lesson!
+One of my favourites is “If I Had a Million Dollars.”

 The previous link is a lesson plan that I developed to go along with this popular song by the Barenaked Ladies.

 Students will need to know both, depending on the circumstance so point this out, if relevant.
 For example, greetings.
 If your students are meeting someone older than themselves that they don’t know, they might say, “Hello, nice to meet you.
 I’m Jackie.”

 But, if they’re greeting a good friend who is the same age, they might say, “Hey, what’s up?
 What’s going on?”